Bihar Pradesh Congress Committee

 The current working presidents are Shyam Sunder Singh Dheeraj, Ashok Kumar, Sameer Kumar Singh, and Qaukab Kadri.

 Organisation

-The BPCC comprises several committees, including a screening committee for potential election candidates and, since July 2011, a committee co-ordinate interactions between the state organisation and that at national level.
+The BPCC comprises several committees, including a screening committee for potential election candidates and, since July 2011, a committee coordinating interaction between the state organisation and that at the national level.
 There is also a monitoring committee, established around December 2010 to monitor the various Central Government schemes in Bihar.
 The former MLC Vijay Shankar Mishra is the Chairman of the recently reshuffled committee.

-In addition, the BPCC has constituent organisations, including: